Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/moderation.md

 The `!whitelist` automatically checks if a player's device meets the minimum requirements when they join the world.
 If a player’s render distance is too low or too high, they will be banned.

 > ```
-> Usage: "!vanish <player>"
+> Usage: "!whitelist <player>"
-> Example: !vanish Pete9xi
+> Example: !whitelist Pete9xi
 > ```

 ### Notes
 This is amid at blocking external **Bots** from connecting, if you use a discord bot for example ThirdEye you will need to whitelist it in order for the bot to join your server/realm.

+## !spooflog
+### At A Glance
+The `!spooflog` command allows administrators to view and manage spoofing attempts on player names.
+It provides a log of when a name was first seen, last seen, and any spoofing attempts made by other players.
+The command can also be used to clear individual spoof logs or all logs.

+!> Required Clearance Level To Execute: `4`

+> ```
+> Usage: "!spooflog <playerName> [--clear] | !spooflog --clearall"
+> Example: !spooflog Bob
+> Example: !spooflog "Some Player"
+> Example: !spooflog Bob --clear
+> Example: !spooflog --clearall
+> ```

+### **Options**
+- `<playerName>`: Specifies the player whose spoof logs are to be displayed.
+- `--clear`: Clears the spoof log for the specified player.
+- `--clearall`: Clears all spoof logs in the database.

+### **Notes**
+- The `!spooflog` command is useful for tracking name spoofing attempts, which can help in identifying malicious players.
+- If a player name has been spoofed multiple times, all attempts will be displayed in the log for review.